ruke1ire/mobile-robot-hl/etc/design/supervisor_GUI_design.md

-# Supervisor GUI Design
+# GUI Design

-This file discusses the design of the Graphic interface for the supervisor node.
+This file discusses the design of the Graphic interface for the gui node.

 ## Notes